alphagov/verify-matching-service-adapter/verify-matching-service-test-tool/README.md

 ## Test scenarios

-The tool will run the following scenarios:

-For the legacy matching dataset (if `usesUniversalDataset` is set to false)
+The tool will run the following scenarios for the legacy matching dataset (if `usesUniversalDataset` is set to false):

 * LoA1 - Minimum data set (first name, surname, DOB, a single address)
 * LoA2 - Minimum data set (first name, surname, DOB, a single address)
 * LoA1 - Extended data set (historical names, gender, historical addresses, some unverified, with at least one verified address)
 * LoA2 - Extended data set (historical names, gender, historical addresses, some unverified, with at least one verified address)
 * User account creation functionality

-For universal matching dataset (if `usesUniversalDataset` is set to true)

-The universal matching dataset supports assertions from both GOV.UK Verify identity providers (IdP) and identities from other European countries.

-The following scenarios allow you to test your matching service against assertions from GOV.UK Verify IdPs:
+The following scenarios using the universal matching dataset will allow you to test your matching service against assertions from a Verify IdP:

 * LoA1 - Minimum data set (first name, surname, DOB, a single address)
 * LoA2 - Minimum data set (first name, surname, DOB, a single address)
 * LoA1 - Extended data set (historical names, gender, addresses, some unverified)